Circle in the Square Theatre School — Admission Snapshot 2026

 Admissions officers prioritize 'Founders' and 'Change-makers' over 'Office-holders.'
 Document quantifiable impact—what did you build that didn't exist before?

-Does a degree from Circle in the Square Theatre School Worth It?
+Is a Circle in the Square Theatre School Degree Worth It?

 At Circle in the Square Theatre School, you will have no problem receiving any scholarship from the federal government.
 Fill in the FAFSA application form at the earliest and enlist Circle in the Square Theatre School as your choice in the form.

-How much a Circle in the Square Theatre School Graduate make?
+How much does a Circle in the Square Theatre School Graduate earn?

-The average annual salary of the graduate after 4-6 years of graduation is USD 39899.
-An average Circle in the Square Theatre School graduate makes this much after 10 years of enrollment (4-6 years after graduation).
+The average annual salary of the graduate after 4–6 years of graduation is $39,899.
+An average Circle in the Square Theatre School graduate makes this much after 10 years of enrollment (4–6 years after graduation).

 UG Certificate or Diploma Programs